-We are currently involved in one pending litigation.
-Although the results of the pending legal proceeding in which we currently are involved cannot be predicted with certainty, we do not believe that there is a reasonable possibility that the final outcome of this matter will have a material adverse effect on our business or financial results.
-Regardless of the final outcome, however, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources, harm to our reputation and brand, and other factors.
+As of September 30, 2023, we were involved in one pending litigation.
+Although the results of legal proceedings could not be predicted with certainty as of that date, we did not believe that there was a reasonable possibility that the final outcome of this matter would have a material adverse effect on our business or financial results.